osfameron/jekyll-plugins-tutorial/_posts/2015-11-29-jekyll-plugins-tutorial-part-2.markdown

 Finally we close the `should` (test), the `context` (group of tests), and the `class` (outer group of tests).

 But there's a problem... the first post in this blog doesn't contain just an image.
-It contains an entire blog post!
-The `helper.rb` library works around this by allowing you to create an entire new Jekyll directory in `test/source/`.
+It contains an [entire blog post!]({{ post.prev.url }})
+Looking at how the Jekyll project's own tests work, their `helper.rb` library works around this by allowing you to create an entire new Jekyll directory in `test/source/`.
 So let's make a really simple post in `[test/source/_posts/2015-11-29-test-image.md][github-test-image-md]

 {% highlight markdown %}{% raw %}
 ---